Click to open network menu

 Item drop rates

 Items are now much more plentiful in PvE battle, so don't be too concerned.
 Previously, you could go through numerous battles without receiving a single item.
-If you don't obtain any components, you can still get money or units.
+If you don't obtain any components, you can still get gold or units.

 There are several compositions that may be applied to virtually every unit, as well as their origins and classes.
 However, you must try to learn for yourself.
 A tutorial can only take you so far in learning how to play TFT, adapt and understand.